I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

-So, those who scored near the bottom self-assessed themselves to be in the smartest third.
+So, those who actually scored near the bottom self-assessed themselves to be in the smartest third.

 Similarly, in a study of the faculty at the University of Nebraska, 90 percent of the teaching staff rated themselves to be above average, which, of course, is mathematically impossible.

-And, who amongst us has not come across a bad driver who is convinced he or she possesses the skill of a Formula One champion?
+And, who amongst us has not come across a bad driver who is convinced he or she possesses the skills of a Formula One champion?

 The Incompetent Bank Robber

 Dunning and Kruger began their study because of the actions of a monumentally stupid crook.

 McArthur Wheeler robbed two banks in Pittsburgh without wearing a mask.
 Security camera video of the robberies was played on local telecasts clearly showing the face of the criminal.
 Within minutes tips as to his identity reached police and before the day was done McArthur Wheeler was in custody.